LDMX-Software/ldmx-software.github.io/src/simulation/resim.md

 Oftentimes it is helpful to select specific events from a sample and re-run the full simulation of them while storing more simulation detail about what transpired.
-Thanks to the excellent work by Einar Elen in [SimCore #95](https://github.com/LDMX-Software/SimCore/pull/95) we are able to re-run the simulation using an input file and optionally specifying specific events to re-simulate.
+Thanks to the excellent work by Einar Elén in [SimCore #95](https://github.com/LDMX-Software/SimCore/pull/95) we are able to re-run the simulation using an input file and optionally specifying specific events to re-simulate.